thanasisn/SDR_enhancement_LAP/Article_B6/Article_B6_AB_ΝΑ.md

 coefficient $\beta = 0.00272$ per year (or $\beta = 0.084$ in 1997 and
 $\beta = 0.059$ in 2005).
-Simulations with uvspec for the above Ångström coefficients, with WC of $15.7\text{mm}$ and $15.4\text{mm}$ for 1997 and 2005 respectively, also taken from AERONET, and for a SZA of
+Simulations with uvspec for the above Ångström coefficients, with WC of $15.7\text{mm}$ and $15.4\text{mm}$ for 1997 and 2005 respectively, also taken from AERONET, jjjand for a SZA of
 $55^{\circ}$ reveal a trend of $+ 0.21\text{\%}$ per year in
 $\text{GHI}_{\text{ref}}$.
 The SZA of $55^{\circ}$ was chosen as representative of all days in the year in order to get a rough estimate